Engineer your career here!

 - To deliver classes in a flexible format, giving students the option of following a program sequence that fits their schedule: evening/daytime schedules, summer sessions, and 8-week fast track to completion classes.

-- To maintain and build partnerships with high school programs who act as “feeders” to the Engineering program.
+- To maintain and build partnerships with high school programs that act as “feeders” to the Engineering program.

 - To develop partnerships with local engineering hiring firms and government by promoting “working relationships” in such programs as Internships, Service Learning opportunities and Seminars in Engineering topic areas.